AIBluefisher/DAGSfM/README.md

 - 'write_binary`: set to `1`  if save colmap data in binary format, or set to  `0`  to save colmap data in text format.

 ## ChangeLog

+- 2020.12.05
+  - OpenMP for DAGSfM when running in sequential mode.
+This can be faster as one partition always cannot have an 100% CPU occupation (usually 40% ~ 60%).
+And the acceleration depends on the hardware and datasets scale.
+  - Lazy initialization of RPC server, user should given the port number in their command.
+    Server would not listen on a port when running in sequential mode, so as to avoid crash when viewing models in GUI.

 - 2020.06.24
   - Refactor distributed SfM and distributed matching in a consistent architecture.